 I just want to rent an airplane to do some occasional VFR fair weather flying.
 What can I rent?

-Our two basic trainer TB9s are prioritized for PPL and initial IFR training.
-If you are rusty, then we will typically perform a BFR in the TB9.
-Afterwards renters are generally steered towards our Piper Arrow for rental.
-Once you checkout, you must maintain 12 hours in make and model in the last 12 months to rent the plane without a CFI.
-Additionally, pilots who are flying under 50 hours a year should expect to do a recurrent training flight with a company instructor every six months.
+Our two basic trainer Piper Warriors are prioritized for PPL and initial IFR training.
+After obtaining a PPL or VFR checkout in the Warrior renters are soon steered towards our Piper Arrow, and strongly encouraged to pursue an Instrument Rating within the next several months.
+All renters commit to flying at least 25 hours a year and to follow our Minimum Personal Proficiency Plan, which is found in the Dispatch Authorization Guide in the Resources page.
 Most Instrument pilots should expect to perform 2-3 approaches with a company instructor every two to three months.
 We are interested in building an ongoing training relationship with clients, and are interested in clients who value that support.

 How long is a typical aircraft checkout?